The genomic testing pathway in rare disease

 - Identify individual or family who would benefit from genomic testing.
 Consider the flags for a possible underlying genomic diagnosis shown below (figure 2).

 - Identify the appropriate test using the National Genomic Test Directory.
+More information about the test directory can be found in this article.

 - Begin the testing process with the individual or family, including making the genomic testing offer and working through the consent process.
 Different record of discussion forms are currently available for whole genome sequencing (WGS) and non-WGS testing.